An aspiring newcomer with big dreams of becoming a writer. I also have autism, but I don't see it as a weakness.

-Let's breakdown on the awarding-winning cinematography.
+Let's break down the awarding-winning cinematography.

 The most obvious thing about the cinematography is that the film was shot in black and white.
 For a movie set in the Holocaust, a traditional color palette wouldn't seem appropriate for the story.
 So Spielberg shot it in black and white and gave the film a documentary feel.

-But the film being shot in black and white is the cherry top of the film's visual feast.
+But the film being shot in black and white is the cherry on top of the film's visual feast.
 Polish cinematographer Janusz Kamiński gave the film an epic feel.
 Every shot means something.
 And the framing of each scene has an impact.
 Let's look at three examples.